 How do my credits transfer back to Stonehill?

 London students must meet Academic Services, Duffy 104.
 Interns in London are required to take three courses and must have the courses approved by Academic Services.
 If the course is to fulfill a major/minor requirement, in addition to Academic Services, the Department chairperson in you major/minor must approve and determine the Stonehill equivalencies.

 Dublin students are required to take a Dublin Seminar course each semester.
 This course is equivalent to IR 203 Modern Ireland.
 Prof. Finnegan must sign the Course Approval Form for this course as he will provide a grade of pass or fail at the end of the semester.

 Where will I staying when doing an internship?

 Different cities have different lodging accommodations, but in all locations, students are placed in a safe, comfortable setting.
 In Paris and Madrid, homestays are used to provide immersion into the culture of the host country.
 In Dublin and London students live in shared apartments or dorm style housing with other program participants.
 Further information about the housing options available are listed on each program web site.

 What if I have other questions?

 Each semester the Office of International Programs offers an Internship Information session to learn more about the program options available.
 In addition, students must meet with the Director of International Programs for more information about the program.
 Several Peer Advisors are employed by the Office of International Programs and are available to answer a wide variety of questions about living and working in an international setting.
-Peer Advisors have recently interned abroad and are willing to meet with interested students in the Kruse Center.
+Peer Advisors have recently studied or interned abroad and are willing to meet with interested students in the International Programs Office.

 Which meetings require mandatory attendance?